 For more individualized support, we offer specialized personal trainers and wellness coaches to help students with physical limitations engage in various forms of physical activity.
 Personal trainers and wellness coaches will provide specialized exercise programs based off specific needs and goals.

 For anyone looking to take part in group fitness, instructors are trained to provide proper modifications and accommodations as necessary.
 Please arrive a few minutes early to class to introduce yourself to the instructor, and they will be happy to make the proper accommodations.

 The Challenge Course at Schenck Forest features a universal design to provide accessible, integrated and inclusive challenge course programming.
 Through specialized equipment, all members of the NC State community, regardless of physical limitations, are provided an opportunity to increase their social, physical and emotional wellness through participation in both high and low challenge course activities.

-For more specific questions related to adaptive recreation opportunities please contact us at:University Recreation
+For more specific questions related to adaptive recreation opportunities please contact us at:Wellness and Recreation

 P: (919) 515-7529